Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 -- Browser and Hardware Wallets

 - A comprehensive guide to Navigating Web3 Wallets: Browser and Hardware Options for Everyday Use - Compare browser wallets (e.g., MetaMask) for daily "small monies" with secure hardware wallets (e.g., Trezor) for varied Web3 needs.
-Understand risk assessment, essentia
+Understand risk assessment, essential.